-This conversation, led by Niskanen senior fellow Michael Fortner, will examine the all-too-common phenomenon of “homicide impunity,” where violence in communities goes unaddressed.
-Panelists will discuss the impact these unsolved homicides have on families and communities.
-They’ll also examine how police can improve clearance rates for homicides and non-fatal shootings and promote cooperation with the communities most affected by violent crime.
+This conversation, led by Niskanen senior fellow Michael Fortner, examines the all-too-common phenomenon of “homicide impunity,” where violence in communities goes unaddressed.
+Panelists discuss the impact these unsolved homicides have on families and communities.
+They also examine how police can improve clearance rates for homicides and non-fatal shootings and promote cooperation with the communities most affected by violent crime.

 Wesley Lowery is a correspondent at CBS News and a contributing editor at the Marshall Project.
 He was previously a national justice correspondent for the Washington Post, where he led the team that won a Pulitzer Prize for creating the first database of fatal police shootings.
 He subsequently worked on the Post series “Murder With Impunity,” which was a finalist for the Pulitzer Prize.